ooddle

 Coach Quality Variance

 You are matched with a coach.
 Sometimes the match is great.
 Sometimes it is not.
 You can switch coaches but it is friction.
-The quality of your experience is gated by who you happen to get.
+The quality of your experience is gated by who you happen to get, and Future does not control for that as tightly as the marketing suggests.

 Workouts Only